Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Aim to be by the sea for a wander along the Lungomare Alfeo as the sun sets, then find somewhere for an aperitivo and dinner.

-Where to stay in Syracuse
+Where to stay in Syracuse/Ortigia

 Alternatively, there are plenty of accommodation options in the area of Syracuse between Ortigia and Neapolis Archaeological Park.
-This is a handy part of town to stay as it’s about a 30 minute walk between the two spots.
+This is a handy part of town to stay as it’s about a 30-minute walk between the two spots.

-Highlights: Neapolis Archaeological Park | Ortigia’s Citta Vecchia
+Highlights: Neapolis Archaeological Park | Ortigia’s Città Vecchia

-Total driving distance: No driving today (unless you visit the Necropolis of Pantalica, an 80km (50 mile) round-trip)
+Total driving distance: No driving today (unless you visit the Necropolis of Pantalica, an 80km/50 mile round-trip)

 Morning at Neapolis Archaeological Park

 Of all the things to do in Syracuse, a couple of hours at this amazing open-air museum is a must.
-If it’s hot, we recommend a morning visit as there’s little shade.
+If it’s hot, we recommend a morning visit as there’s very little shade.
 We visited in the afternoon and spent the whole time feeling like we were on the verge of spontaneous combustion.

-In Neapolis Archaeological Park, you’ll find some of the most important ruins of Syracuse’s Greco-Roman past, including a 2nd century Roman amphitheatre and a 5th century BC Greek theatre, Sicily’s biggest.
-Opera performances are held in the theatre between May and June each year.
-Check out the Instituto Nazionale del Dramma Antico website for what’s on if you’re in town at the right time.
+In Neapolis Archaeological Park, you’ll find some of the most important ruins of Syracuse’s Greco-Roman past, including a 2nd-century Roman amphitheatre and a 5th-century-BC Greek theatre, Sicily’s biggest.

-Our favourite site in the park was the Paradise Quarry (Latomie del Paradiso), with its epic ‘Ear of Dionysius’.
-You’ll immediately see why the artist Caravaggio gave this uniquely-shaped and acoustically-notable quarry cave its nickname.
 Also worth seeking out is the monumental Altar of Hieron, thought to have been dedicated to Zeus and used for the mass sacrifice of bulls.
-The park is open daily from 9am to 5.30pm.

 Afternoon and evening back in Ortigia